jhauberg/gitdoctor/README.md

   -v --verbose  Show diagnostic messages
   -h --help     Show program help
   --version     Show program version

-See https://github.com/jhauberg/gitdoctor for additional details.
 ```

 ## Examination

 The purpose of an examination is to discover and identify defects in a repository.

 Assuming the repository is fit and viable for examination, `git-doctor` starts looking for defects and reports any results along the way.
-This process consists of various standard git commands and checks.
-No files are touched during an examination, and the user must manually take action on any reported defects.
+This process consists of various standard git commands and checks. **No files are touched during an examination**, and the user must manually take action on any reported defects.

 ## Scrubdown